Noranius/ClifIfcQueryLanguage/Readme.md

 qManager.SaveModel("C:\\my\\path\\newmodel.ifc")
 ```

-Another possibility is to use the console application `CLIF.QueryEnvironment` which loads an IFC file and processes a command or text file with multiple commands.
+A second possibility is to use the console application `CLIF.QueryEnvironment` which loads an IFC file and processes a command or text file with multiple commands.
 The example below shows the command line to execute a single query.

 ```
 QueryEnvironment.exe -i="TestData\B_Damage_Types.ifc" -q="from ifcEntity in model.Instances where ifcEntity.ExpressType.Name == ""IfcBeam"" select ifcEntity" -s="C:\my\path\newmodel.ifc"
 ```

+Furthermore, the command line application offers an interactive user interface to execute queries.

 ## Using basic LINQ for the IFC files